 Dealing with the loss of a pet is never easy but the grief is something that will get easier as time goes on.
 This doesn’t mean that you have to forget about your pet.
 Always remember the wonderful times you had together; this will always keep your loving animal in your mind and close to your heart.

 When the time comes to add another furry member to the family, be sure to provide them with the protection of pet insurance.
-Prudent Pet offers many different pet insurance policies.
+Prudent Pet offers many different pet insurance policies, everything from kitty cats to doggos!
 You’re sure to find the perfect one to provide the protection you want for your pet.

 After your new family member has arrived, contact Prudent Pet for a pet insurance quote.